qiscus/qiscus-sdk-android/docs/index.md

 ### On User Typing (With Information On Which Chat Room)

 Different from listening `onReceiveComment` event, listening to user typing doesn't automatically started.
 You need to listen an event on specific room id.
 We make it like that for performance reason, listening event too many rooms at the same time is not good, we highly recommend to you just listen room event only to active room page.
 To listening room event you can call method from **QiscusPusherApi** class.
-You need to pass `qiscusChatRoom` object to define which room you need to listen, for example:
+You need to pass `qChatRoom` object to define which room you need to listen, for example:

 ```
-QiscusPusherApi.getInstance().listenRoom(qiscusChatRoom);
+QiscusPusherApi.getInstance().listenRoom(qChatRoom);
 ```

 Once you don't need to listen this event, you need to unlisten an by calling this method `unlistenRoom`, for example:

 ```
-QiscusPusherApi.getInstance().unListenRoom(qiscusChatRoom);
+QiscusPusherApi.getInstance().unListenRoom(qChatRoom);
 ```

 After you call listen room method from **QiscusPusherApi** now you can subscribe to Chat Room event class which is **com.qiscus.sdk.event.QiscusChatRoomEvent** same like listen `OnReceiveComment`, for example: